 Social media marketing requires constant maintenance.
 The truth is that it looks worse for your event to have a Facebook or Twitter page that hasn’t been updated frequently than to not have it at all.
 You need to be continually thinking about how you can engage with your customer on social media.

-These six steps will help you get started with a winning social media strategy for your event that will help build buzz and increase attendees.
+These six steps will help you get started with a social media strategy that will help build buzz and increase attendees.
 Understanding how to engage your customer will help you make them more invested in your brand and your events.
 People want to feel like they belong to something; make them feel like they belong to your group of raving fans!